Han Ji-hye: 2012–present

 Han played the protagonist in the 2012 drama May Queen, the success story of a woman in the shipbuilding industry during Korea's modernization.
 In 2013, she portrayed dual roles in Pots of Gold (also known as I Summon You, Gold! or Gold, Appear!), a family comedy that explores money, love and marriage.

 This was followed by leading roles as a cold-hearted heiress in The Full Sun, and as a wrongfully convicted prisoner turned baker in 4 Legendary Witches in 2014.

 In January 2016, Han signed with management agency KeyEast.
 In 2018, she made a comeback in the family drama Shall We Live Together.

 Personal life

 On September 21, 2010, Han married public prosecutor Jung Hyuk-joon in a private ceremony in Hawaii.
-On the December 31, 2020, Han announced on social media that she is expecting a child, due in Summer 2021.
-On June 23, 2021, Han's agency announced that had given birth to a daughter Jung Yoon-seul.
+On the December 31, 2020, Han announced on social media that she is expecting her first child, due in the Summer of 2021.
+On June 23, 2021, Han's agency announced that had given birth to a daughter, Jung Yoon-seul.
 Both her husband and daughter appeared on public television for the first time via Stars' Top Recipe at Fun-Staurant.